Mouth Alcohol with Dentures or Dental Devices

 How does the breath test machine tell the difference from alcohol found in the mouth instead of the deep lung air?
 The manufacturer of the Intoxilyzer 8000 has equipped the instrument with a “slope detectors” to help identify mouth alcohol.
 During a breath test, the Intoxilyzer 8000 was designed to measure alcohol content continuously over a period of time.

 When mouth alcohol is present, it creates a different pattern than a normal breath sample.
 If there is no mouth alcohol in the sample, the Intoxilyzer 8000 was designed to return a continuous, though not linear, rise in breath alcohol level until it reaches a plateau.

 When mouth alcohol is present, the Intoxilyzer 8000 was designed to register an error message showing that slope was not level and experienced a sudden drop.
 Although the slope detector on the Intoxilyzer 8000 is useful, it is not perfect.

 Attorney for Intoxilyzer 8000 Problems Involving Mouth Alcohol

 If you took the breath test after a DUI arrest and believe the results may have been affected by fillings, an orthodontic place, dentures or other dental work, then contact a Tampa DUI Attorney at the Sammis Law Firm to discuss important defenses that may exist in your case.

 Your drunk driving attorney will need to gather evidence of when the last drink occurred and other evidence that may support this criminal defense in court.

-The presumption that your normal faculties were impaired by a breath test reading are merely rebuttable presumptions.
-Exploring defenses that are particular to your case are critical.
+The presumption that your normal faculties were impaired by a breath test reading is merely rebuttable presumptions.
+Exploring defenses that are particular to your case is critical.
 Contact a criminal defense and DUI attorney at the Sammis Law Firm to discuss your drunk driving case and potential defenses.